Grimxjoke/Size/report.md

 ## Recommended Mitigation Steps

-* Remove the whenNotPaused modifier in the Liquidate & SelfLiquidate functions.
+* Remove the `whenNotPaused` modifier in the `Liquidate` and `SelfLiquidate` functions.
-* Create a different modifier to pause the liquidate and self iquidate functions (for emergencies).
-This way if the protocol is paused, creditors can still self liquidate.
+* Create a different modifier to pause the liquidate and self-liquidate functions (for emergencies).
+This way, if the protocol is paused, creditors can still self-liquidate.

-### Links to affected code -> To include directly in the Code4rena Submit page
+### Links to Affected Code (to include directly in the Code4rena Submit page)
 * https://github.com/code-423n4/2024-06-size/blob/8850e25fb088898e9cf86f9be1c401ad155bea86/src/Size.sol#L210
 * https://github.com/code-423n4/2024-06-size/blob/8850e25fb088898e9cf86f9be1c401ad155bea86/src/Size.sol#L223